stella0000000/garden-structures/README.md

 - A global context carries the `PlantCollection`
 - A constellation is implemented as a graph, and the stars sparkle toggling between DFS / BFS
 - Performance is heavily considered throughout the site, e.g. avoid reinitializing meshes upholding modularity
-- A raycaster is used to add plants at the user's pointer location - the temporary `ghost plant` is connected to the ground for its position to be controlled by the user's field of view
+- A raycaster is used to add plants at the user's pointer location - a temporary `ghost plant` is connected to the ground for its position to be controlled by the user's field of view

 ### `Ongoing and future considerations`<br>